Strong Start To Earnings Season

 Market Outlook: Bullish Tailwind Continues

 The market remains very strong after the Federal Reserve reversed its stance and moved back into the easy money camp.
-Near-term resistance is 2018’s high while near-term support is March 2019’s low, the 50 DMA line, and then 2018’s low.
+Near-term resistance is 2018’s high while near-term support is March 2019’s low, then the 200 and 50 DMA lines, and then 2018’s low.
 As always, keep your losses small and never argue with the tape.
-Do you know the most under-valued stocks in the market?
-Our Members Do.
-Take a FREE TRIAL – CheapBargainStocks.com